saurabh-hirani/aws-firehose-log-sender/README.md

 1. Setup and activate virtualenv as per instructions provided [here](https://gist.github.com/saurabh-hirani/3a2d582d944a792d0e896892e0ee0dea)

-## Test locally
+## Test locally - receiver AWS account to receiver AWS account

-Before sending cross account (sender AWS account to receiver AWS account), try out this setup to send directly to the receiver AWS account from your laptop.
+1. Ensure that you have the **receiver** AWS account infra setup - as explained in the [Pre-requisites](#pre-requisites) section.

-1. Ensure that you have the AWS credentials set in your environment for the receiver AWS account which hosts the AWS Kinesis firehose.
+2. Ensure that you have the AWS credentials set in your environment for the **receiver** AWS account which hosts the AWS Kinesis firehose.

-2. Update the config file ```test-localhost.json``` if required:
+3. Update the config file ```test-localhost.json``` if required:

     ```sh
     {